top of page

 We're guessing Uber will have its own issues after the event.
 You can expect surge pricing, and availability will be a consideration.
 So, you could reserve an Uber for the return trip.
 Just remember to allow plenty of cushion to get to the Uber after the event.
 And the Uber driver might have difficulty getting super close to the stadium.
 So, you'll want to keep that in mind.

 Parking can be a major hassle near such a big stadium.
-So, they are launching a project to add two underground parking lots, one on either side of the stadium.
-The one on the west side of the stadium will have about 1,200 spaces and the one on the east side will have just over 600.
-Construction of the larger one starts first.
-The expected date of completion for both is by October 2025.
-The Metro station remodel will take much longer and isn't expected to be completed until June 2027.
-While these projects are underway you'll see evidence of it such as dust, debris, and construction equipment.
-Imagine the people who live in this neighborhood, enduring the past five years of construction and facing three more.
-So remember to smile and be kind to everyone you meet.
+So, they are adding two underground parking lots, one on either side of the stadium.
+The one on the west side will have about 1,200 spaces and the one on the east side just over 600.
+The expected completion date for both was originally October 2025, but construction continues into 2026 with no firm public timeline.

 bottom of page